PyVold/WP-Plugins/ReadMe.txt

 == Installation ==

-Use WordPress Add New Plugin feature, searching "Show Visitor IP", or download the archive.
+Use WordPress Add New Plugin feature, searching "Show IP Info", or download the archive.

 1. Log in to your website administrator panel
 2. Go to Plugins page, and add new plugin